 NYSE, Nasdaq NMS

-You may buy or sell shares on the stock exchanges mentioned in the table below.
+You can buy or sell shares on the stock exchanges mentioned in the table below.

-For the 12 countries listed in the table below, you may buy shares in index components, as well as the main securities listed on these markets (from a market capitalisation perspective).
+For the 12 countries mentioned in this table, you will be able to buy shares in index components, as well as the main securities listed on these markets (from a market capitalisation perspective).
 You can sell all the shares that are listed on these exchanges.

-Market risk : The value of stocks is influenced by a variety of factors.
-These include developments in the financial markets, the global economic situation and the economic and political conditions in the countries concerned.
+Market risk : The price of stocks is influenced by a variety of factors.
+These include developments in the financial markets, the global economic situation and the economic and political conditions in the countries and regions concerned.